pedrom34/TutoAsus/Readme.md

 ## 3 Install Entware
 <a href="http://entware.net/about.html" target="_blank"><img src="https://avatars3.githubusercontent.com/u/6337854?s=200&v=4" width="165"></a>
 [Entware](http://entware.net/about.html) is free software, it is a packet manager for embedded systems, like Nas or routers.
-It allows to add a lot of softwares normally unavailable, like the nano text editor for example.
+It allows adding a lot of programs normally unavailable, like the nano text editor for example.
 Entware's advantage in this tutorial is that it allows you to install nginx.

 ### 3.1.
 Configuring the USB flash drive
 Entware requires an EXT2 formatted USB flash drive, connected to the router's USB port.
 Easy with Linux, less with Windows...
 The best is to use [MiniTool Partition Wizard Home Edition](https://www.partitionwizard.com/free-partition-manager.html) if your PC is running Windows.
-Nothing complex: install the application, right click on the USB key, delete the partition or partitions already present.
+Nothing complex: install the application, right click on the USB key, and delete the partition or partitions already present.
 Right-click and create an EXT2 partition of at least 2GB.
 Click ok, and apply.

 ### 3.2 Installation of entware